 HD 37124 is a yellow dwarf star of the spectral type G4V.
 It has an apparent magnitude of 7.68 and is about 110 light years away from us.
 In 2005, it was confirmed that three extrasolar planets were orbiting HD 37124.

-Atlas, also known as 27 Tauri, is a triple star that was named after the Titan Atlas, father of the Pleiades.
+Atlas, also known as 27 Tauri, – not to be confused by the moon of Saturn with the same name – is a triple star that was named after the Titan Atlas, father of the Pleiades.
 It has a visual magnitude of 3.62 and is approximately 381 light years distant from the Sun.

 Atlas A is the primary component in the system and is a blue-white giant with the stellar classification B8 III.
 It has a visual magnitude of 4.1 and 5.6, while the companion, Atlas B, has an apparent magnitude of 6.8.